somasis/musl-wiki/projects-using-musl.md

     - 2013-09-14 Updated to musl-0.9.13.
 Supports \*-\*-musl\* toolchains.
 - [Exherbo] has an x86_64 musl stage.
 - [glaucus] - An independent, open-source, general-purpose, bleeding-edge, rolling-release, source-based Linux® distribution based on musl libc and toybox, built from scratch around the suckless philosophy without sacrificing convenience.
+- [KISS Linux] - An independent Linux distribution with a focus on simplicity and the concept of "less is more".
 - [Mere Linux]
     - Uses pacman for package management and s6 for process supervision
     - Contains instructions for bootstrapping LFS-style